KBOct/KBOct.github.io/_pages/privacy-policy.md

 ### What User Data We Collect

-We do not collect personal user data **BUT** we use the following *third-party cookies* to display fonts and maths:
+We do not collect personal user data **BUT** we use the following *third-party cookies* to display fonts, maths as well as the cookie consent popup:
 - cdnjs.cloudflare.com
+- cdn.jsdelivr.net
+- cdn.mathjax.org
 - use.fontawesome.com